Focus on the Family Canada: Controversy

-Focus on the Family Canada has also established the Institute of Marriage and Family Canada/Institut du Mariage et de la Famille Canada (IMFC).
-The IMFC is located in Ottawa, Ontario, near Parliament Hill, where the staff conduct and compile social policy research from Canada and around the world.
-The IMFC's mission is "to positively influence public opinion and promote public policy that values human life, the pre-eminence of marriage and the institution of the family."
-Its involvement in social issues is not limited to activism, as it has intervened in court cases such as one case in 1999 where it supported denying same-sex couples the right to apply for alimony from one another.
-The organization had intervenor status in the precedent setting case of Canadian Foundation for Children, Youth and the Law v.
+Focus on the Family Canada has established the Institute of Marriage and Family Canada/Institut du Mariage et de la Famille Canada (IMFC) which has intervened in family law court cases.
+In H v.
+M (1999) the organization unsuccessfully supported denying same-sex couples the right to apply for alimony from one another.
+In 2004 it was successful in the precedent setting case of Canadian Foundation for Children, Youth and the Law v.
 Canada (Attorney General), in which the Supreme Court of Canada upheld the legality of child spanking in Canada.